 - Restaurants, cafes, and bars: Restaurants, bars, and cafes have always been one of the most common hubs for socializing.
 While it may not be possible to grab lunch or drinks in public, it is still possible to meet up for virtual dinners, drinks, and coffee from home.

 If you’re looking for ideas when meeting your friends IRL, here is a list of fun things to do with your friends in person.
+And if you are on a budget, you might also like this list of free and cheap things to do with your friends.

 According to new research, some people are now spending as many as 17.5 hours per day in front of screens, a drastic rise from the estimated 11 hours per day just a few years ago.
 Still, there is no reversing this trend, especially as more people rely on technology for all aspects of life, work, and now social relationships.